A/N: It's been a long time since I've come around…

 "This is my son – Broly."

-Videl glanced dispassionately up at the man before her, finding she could hold his gaze for no more than a moment before she had to look away.
-His eyes were penetrating.
+Videl glanced up at the man before her, finding she could hold his gaze for no more than a moment before she had to look away.
+He was a large man wearing a foolish looking gold head band about his head.
+He seemed stupid.
+Crazy, dumb.
+He gaze was unnerving.
 She found his gaze much too invasive.

 Vegeta gave a grunt of acknowledgement but offered no other reaction to Paragus's introduction.